 By KBB.com Editors

-Rising fuel prices and increasingly crowded roads have turned many car-buyers' eyes toward small cars.
+Unstable fuel prices and increasingly crowded roads have turned many car-buyers' eyes toward small cars.
 BMW would love to cash in on this growing interest, but can it do so without diluting or cheapening the brand's premium image?
-BMW hopes the 1 Series will prove it can, and is entering the lower levels of the United States' luxury market cautiously, so only the 1 Series Coupe and Convertible will be sold here, even though three and five-door versions are also available in Europe.
-Those who think the 3 Series has grown too big or expensive can look to the 1 Series as the new heir to BMW's compact performance crown.
+Last year's introduction of the 1 Series proves it can, and although only the 1 Series Coupe and Convertible are sold here, (there are three and five-door versions available in Europe), those who think the 3 Series has grown too big or expensive hail the 1 Series as the new heir to the iconic BMW 2002's compact performance crown.

 135i Twin-turbo Engine

 Big horsepower numbers are impressive but, from the driver's perspective, a wide useable power band is just as important.
 The twin-turbocharged engine in the 135i delivers exhilarating performance and easy acceleration in all gears.